vbotka/ansible-freebsd-poudriere/docs/source/annotation-tasks.rst

 pkglist.yml
 -----------

-Synopsis: Maintain packages lists for a particular architecture.
+Synopsis: Maintain package lists for a particular architecture.

 These lists will be used by *poudriere*.
 Quoting *man poudriere*: *"Launch the bulk build.
 At minimum the jail and list of packages to build must be specified."*